bonitoo-io/virtual-device/README.md

    1. start the built-in listener.
    1. copy plugins to the `plugins` directory, if required by the scenario.
    1. run the publisher for a few seconds.
-   1. read the listener log for comparison with the publisher log.
+   1. read the subscriber log for comparison with the publisher log.
    1. remove any copied plugins.
    1. tear down the listener and broker.